norrishung/portfolio_2021/_posts/2021-02-26-new-seed-society.md

 <div class="row">
 	<div class="col-md-6" markdown="1">

 With a clear concept direction, I set out to bring life to my idea.
-In summary, I led 2 brainstorming sessions with classmates, visited two rural communities, co-created with six farmers and five subject matter experts, and conducted three usability testing sessions.
+In summary, I led two brainstorming sessions with classmates, visited two rural communities, co-created with six farmers and five subject matter experts, and conducted three usability testing sessions.
 In an effort to generate as many ideas as possible, I recruited my classmates for a group brainstorming session.
 Because the subject matter was quite different from my their backgrounds, I decided to conduct a narrative brainstorming session where I had them first read a day-in-the-life story of a farmer in order to help them to better empathize.

 From these brainstormings, the concept of an accelerator program was born.
 I went out to test whether the idea of an accelerator was interesting and was met with a lot of positive feedback from both farmers and subject matter experts about this general direction.